Back to Articles

 Ways to make moving easier

-Moving to a new place can be a daunting experience, but there are ways to make it easier.
+Moving to a new place can be a daunting, emotional experience.

 • Prepare yourself mentally by breaking down tasks into small steps and reward yourself along the way.

-• It's normal to feel anxious or fearful about the move.
-Acknowledge these feelings and take steps to address them.
+• Be mindful of your emotions.
+It's normal to feel anxious or fearful about the move.
+Acknowledge these feelings and take steps to reduce stress.

-• Getting enough sleep is important during this time of change, so prioritise rest and relaxation.
+• Get 7-9 hours of sleep.
+Getting enough sleep is important during this time of change.
+Prioritise any need for rest and relaxation, while staying active.
 Here are 10 tips for good sleep hygiene

-• Don't be afraid to ask for help from friends and family or use tools like assistive products to make the move easier.
+• Don't be afraid to ask for help.
+You may get help from friends and family, or from assistive products (like a tray walker for collecting and moving items) that help make the move easier.

-• Stay connected with loved ones during the process to help ease the transition.
+• Stay connected with loved ones.
+Keep in touch with family and friends during this process to help ease the transition.

 • Embrace the opportunity to create new memories in your new home and look forward to the exciting changes ahead.